Mexico Field Trips, February and March 1980

 We

-took the road to Acapulco & turned off just before entering
+took the road to Acapulco and turned off just before entering

 Acapulco, heading towards Pinotepa Nacional.
 (There is a sign.)